Kelechi Iheanacho: 2021–22 season

+2022–23 season

+Iheanacho received Leicester's Player of the Year award following a season that resulted in the club's relegation from the Premier League.

+2023–24 season

+Iheanacho scored six goals in 26 matches in all competitions, as his club managed to achieve the EFL Championship title, securing promotion back to the Premier League.
+On 7 June 2024, Leicester confirmed that Iheanacho would not sign a new contract with the club and would be released.

+Sevilla

+On 31 July 2024, Iheanacho joined Spanish club Sevilla on a free transfer following the expiration of his contract at Leicester City.
+On 1 September 2025, the club agreed to terminate his contract by mutual consent, after he scored 3 goals in 11 appearances in all competitions during his time in Spain.

+Loan to Middlesbrough

+On 3 February 2025, Iheanacho moved to Championship club Middlesbrough on loan until the end of the season.
+He scored 1 goal in 15 games during his loan spell at the club.

+Celtic

+On 2 September 2025, Iheanacho signed for Scottish Premiership side Celtic on a one-year contract, with the club having an option for another year.
+His arrival meant that he would reunite with his former manager at Lecicester City Brendan Rodgers as well as his former teammate Kasper Schmeichel.
+Iheanacho made his debut for Celtic against Kilmarnock on 14 September, coming on as a substitute and scoring a last-minute penalty to win the match 2–1.

 International career

+Youth

 Iheanacho has represented Nigeria at youth levels from under-13 upwards.
 His first experience of a major international tournament was the 2013 African U-17 Championship in Morocco.
 For Iheanacho, the highlight was a hat-trick in a win against Botswana.
 He dedicated his goals to his mother, who died two months before the tournament.
 Nigeria reached the final of the competition, where they were defeated on penalties by the Ivory Coast.

 Iheanacho played a significant role in the 2013 FIFA U-17 World Cup, where he won the Golden Ball award for player of the tournament.
 Nigeria won the competition, in which Iheanacho scored six times, including once in the final, and provided seven assists.
 In the run-up to the 2014 African Nations Championship, Iheanacho trained with the senior Nigeria squad but was released from the squad in order to travel to England to sign with Manchester City.
 He was part of the Nigeria squad for the 2015 FIFA U-20 World Cup in New Zealand, and featured in two matches.

 He was selected by Nigeria for their 35-man provisional squad for the 2016 Summer Olympics, but failed to make the final 18.